gh42lb/OSMOD/README.md

 # OSMOD v0.0.6 alpha

-edit compile.sh and update name of .so for your OS and CPU architecture

-run compile.sh or compile_linux_x86.sh to generate .so file
+edit compile.sh or compile_linux_x86.sh and update name of .so for your OS and CPU architecture then run it to generate the .so file

 run osmod:- python3 ./osmod_gui.py